-While the ADN program is not a CTE program we are providing some basic data.
-Registered Nurses are in demand in parts of California but currently and all of our graduates find employment in nursing within a few months of graduation.
-In 2018, we are recognized as a Gold Star program from the California Community College Chancellor's Office.
-This award is based on completion and employment rates.
-Extensive ifnormation about market demands is available in section 2.2.
+While the ADN program is not a CTE program we are providing some basic labor market demand data.
+Registered Nurses continue to be in demand in California but currently most (approx 90%) of our graduates find employment in nursing within a few months of graduation, predominantly in Sonoma Couty.
+In 2018, we were recognized as a Gold Star program from the California Community College Chancellor's Office.
+This award was based on high completion and employment rates.
+The following labor Market Information Data is taken from the March 2024 COE report for SRJC.